Decisions When You Buy Trimix

 If you’ve tried oral erectile dysfunction medications and haven’t seen satisfactory results, then Trimix injections may be the ideal solution.
 Hopefully, you’ve done some reading and research on our site and elsewhere, and are fully aware of how Trimix works, the low rate of side effects, and high efficacy.
 If not, we encourage you to do so!
 Even if you’re well-informed about Trimix injections themselves, however, there are a lot of important decisions you will need to make when you buy Trimix.

-This is true whether you buy Trimix from Invigor Medical or from another provider (such as your local pharmacy).
+This is true whether you buy Trimix from Invigor Medical or another provider (such as your local pharmacy).
 Here, we’re not talking about choosing your source to buy Trimix, but rather the decisions you’ll need to make about how much Trimix to purchase, how frequently to refill your prescription, and so on.
-In this guide, we’ll take a look at some of these key decisions that you’ll need to make when you buy Trimix, and provide you with guidance and information to help make your purchasing experience as stress free as possible.
+In this guide, we’ll look at some of these key decisions that you’ll need to make when you buy Trimix, and provide you with guidance and information to help make your purchasing experience as stress-free as possible.

 First, let’s start with a brief recap about Trimix.
 Trimix is an injectable medication to treat erectile dysfunction.
 It is actually made up of three separate medications – papaverine, alprostadil, and phentolamine – which work in slightly different ways to relax the blood vessels and increase blood flow to the penis.
 It is delivered via a local injection into the penis, approximately 5 to 20 minutes before sexual activity.
-In upwards of 90% of men, Trimix is effective at treating erectile dysfunction, and producing an erection satisfactory for sexual intercourse.
-In most cases, a single Trimix injection lasts for 1 to 2 hours.
+In upwards of 90% of men, Trimix effectively treats erectile dysfunction and produces an erection satisfactory for sexual intercourse.
+In most cases, a single Trimix injection lasts for one to two hours.

-Trimix is not a first line treatment for ED, however.
-It is meant for men who have diagnosed erectile dysfunction, and have not had success with oral ED medications.
-Studies indicate that while popular oral ED medications are effective for about 60% of cases of ED, the remaining 40% of men may need something stronger – Trimix.
+Trimix is not a first-line treatment for ED, however.
+It is meant for men who have been diagnosed with erectile dysfunction and have not had success with oral ED medications.
+Studies indicate that while popular oral ED medications are effective for about 70% of cases of ED, the remaining 30% of men may need something stronger – Trimix.
 Therefore, most men who are looking to buy Trimix, or try it out for the first time, see it as their last hope short of surgery for regaining erectile function and enjoying sex in their life.

 In both instances, it’s important to remember that these treatments don’t reverse the underlying causes of erectile dysfunction, such as diabetes, cardiovascular problems, and so on, and you should always check with your doctor or prescriber to ensure you are healthy enough for sexual activity prior to starting Trimix treatment.